 - Access to all buildings at Brunel University London campus connected with the course

-For more information, details of tuition fee and to enrol, please visit the course pages on the Brunel University London website.
+For more information about the entry requirements, english language requirements, details of tuition fees, and to enroll, please visit the course pages on the Brunel University London website.

 Enroll Now for the MSc Programme in Structural Integrity at Brunel University London.